zhousarah/azure-compute-docs/articles/container-instances/NGroups/container-instances-about-ngroups.md

 Managing multiple container groups is a crucial part of running large cloud applications.
 As of today, in order to run multiple CGs i.e. container groups, customers need to provide relevant properties such as container images, the restart policy and other properties each time.
 This may result in duplicated effort and management overhead.

 To alleviate this concern, NGroups has introduced - Container Group Profile.
-The container group profile aka CGProfile serves as a “template” for creating container groups with same set of properties.
+The container group profile i.e. CGProfile serves as a “template” for creating container groups with same set of properties.

 Here are some of the common properties that can be specified in a container group profile: